duelinggalois/Crypto-Liquid-Market-Maker/README.md

 * `pipenv run python -m main`

 **Running Tests**
 Please note that one test will create a limit buy order at a fraction of the current market rate of BTC-USD and then cancel it.
-When the market rate is $10,000/BTC the order would be 0.01 BTC at a rate of $100 and would reqire a balance of $1.03 (Limit trades remove from your balance the value of the trade plus the market fee in case they execute immediately as a market trade).
-All other tests execute in the Coinbase Sandbox for fake crypto and fake money.
-If you do not want this test to send a trade, don't add live keys, the test will then fail when trying to connect to coinbase.
+When the market rate is $10,000/BTC the order would be 0.01 BTC at a rate of $100 and would reqire a balance of $1 All other tests execute in the Coinbase Sandbox for fake crypto and fake money.
+If you do not want this test to send a trade, don't add your keys and the test will then fail when trying to send the order to coinbase.
 * Add Coinbase Pro Sandbox API passphrase, keys, and secret to `config.py`
 * `nosetests --with-coverage --cover-package=trader`